Skip to content

 What is the Centralized Audit Function?

-The CAF is a new DCAA unit handling specialized audits that span multiple directorates: complex incurred cost reviews, business system evaluations, and CAS compliance matters.
+The CAF is a new DCAA unit handling specialized audits that span multiple directorates: large incurred cost reviews, business system evaluations, and CAS compliance matters.
 It operates under the Policy, Quality, and Legislative Affairs Directorate, allowing targeted expertise on cross-cutting audit issues.

 Should contractors expect more or fewer DCAA audits in 2026?